Welcome to Wopular's coverage of Jobs, Jobless Claims.

-Jobs, Jobless Claims that have been featured on main sections
+Jobs, Jobless Claims | featured news

 The number of people applying for unemployment benefits jumped 24000 in the latest week, but the increase appeared to stem largely from the Easter holiday and other onetime factors that distorted the data.